MerginMaps/docs/src/manage/project-advanced.md

 1. Log in <AppDomainNameLink /> and choose the project you want to transfer
 2. Go to **Settings** and click on **Transfer project**
 3. Enter the name of a user/organisation and **Request transfer**
 4. The user/organisation will be notified to accept or reject the transfer request.
 The request is valid for 6 days.
-After that period, if user or organisation does not accept the request, you will remain the owner of the project.
+After that period, if the user or organisation does not accept the request, you will remain the owner of the project.

 ![transfer project](./project-transfer.png)